JanDC/vue-server-side-rendering/backend/README.md

 `# yarn client:build`

 ## Run it by
- - using the vagrant box or
+ - using the vagrant box
- - using the php built in server `(public)# php -S localhost:8080`
  - running the webpack dev server `# yarn dev`